 Currently, In-Jurisdiction applicants only include applicants that live and/or work in unincorporated Los Angeles County, with one exception.
-Long Beach residents are considered In-Jurisdiction for Carmelitos Public Housing, under current MOU with the Housing Authority of the City of Long Beach.
+Long Beach residents are considered In-Jurisdiction for the Carmelitos Public Housing development, under the current Memorandum of Understanding (MOU) with the Housing Authority of the City of Long Beach.
 All other applicants that live and/or work in other Housing Authority jurisdictions in the County of Los Angeles with active traditional and non-Public Housing rental assistance programs are considered Out-Of-Jurisdiction and generally will not be served.

 Now, "families/elderly families who live and/or work in unincorporated Los Angeles County" will change to "families/elderly families who live and/or work in unincorporated Los Angeles County - or who live in Los Angeles County and not covered by another PHA Public Housing program".
 This will expand LACDA's preference to incorporate applicants who live in the County that do not currently have a reasonable chance of accessing Public Housing.
-This would require establishing MOU's with fifteen (15) other Los Angeles County PHAs, and an updated MOU with Long Beach so that Long Beach residents would be considered In-Jurisdiction for Public Housing outside of Carmelitos.
+This would require establishing MOU's with 15 other Los Angeles County PHAs, and an updated MOU with Long Beach so that Long Beach residents would be considered In-Jurisdiction for Public Housing outside of Carmelitos.